KubaPoniecki/WorldCupScoreboard/readme.md

 I wasn't sure if the numbering in the summary was important or if it was just a hint to me about what the list should look like after sorting.
 I assumed I got correct value types, i.e. team name is a string.
 As I need only one scoreboard, the implementation is based on a static ArrayList.
+Other idea would be to name the teams using ENUMs - but I think that would require more code and complexity, and in reality data I would receive should be correct anyway.